foundry4/ppe-inventory/README.md

  * locate the `.github/workflows/` folder and examine the `test-pipeline.yml` Github Actions workflow file.
 The `demo-pipeline.yml` workflow provides additional reference information.
  * If you'd like to use Github actions for deployment, you'll need to set Github secrets on your copy of this repo.
 If you'd like to deploy to your GCP project using another mechanism, you'll need to adapt the deployment steps from workflow files.
  * NB you'll need to sign up for an [Okta](https://www.okta.com/) account to generate some of the values needed to successfully run the `portal` component.
+ * You'll need to create a service account (https://console.cloud.google.com/iam-admin/serviceaccounts).
+This is used for deployment from Github Actions and for running scripts that populate the database (see below).
+Once you've created the service account you'll be able to create and download a Json-format key
+ * To use the service account key locally, set a `GOOGLE_APPLICATION_CREDENTIALS` environment variable that references the file.
+ * To use the service account key in the Github actions workflows, you'll need to Base-64 encode it, as described in the [setup-gcloud documentation](https://github.com/GoogleCloudPlatform/github-actions/tree/master/setup-gcloud)

 ### Post-deployment steps